-Where the annual limit is exceeded, tax is payable on the excess at the individual's marginal (ie 20%, 40% or 45%) rate.
+Where the annual limit is exceeded, tax is payable on the excess at the individual's marginal rate ie normally 20%, 40% or 45%.
+(Scottish rates, excluding the 19% starter rate, apply to Scottish residents).
 This is normally payable by the individual via self-assessment, but in some cases they may elect for the pension scheme to pay the tax instead.